 Learn what makes the best greeting cards from 2d and 3d art and how to assemble a greeting card - what you need and where to buy it.
 Explore the power of going beyond just originals.
 Discuss how to photograph your artwork, if it is not already photography, to prepare it and duplicate it.

-In this class we will explore pricing, selling online, working with stores and even licensing your art to third parties.
-The emphasis will be on removing hurdles so you can be making your own cards by the second session.
+In this class we will explore pricing, selling online, working with stores, and even licensing your art to third parties.
+The emphasis will be on removing hurdles so you can make your own cards by the second session.
 This class is timed to prepare you in plenty of time for one of the best times of the year for greeting cards, the winter holiday season.
 Your design will work for all art mediums, 2d and 3d, from painting to photography, ceramics to woodworking.

 - Better select the pieces of your art that are the most suitable for greeting cards